IceDragon200/es-moon/es-spec.md

 3. No #width, #height, use a Vector2/3 as #size instead Unless its a base class in which you can't do anything about it.
 4. When storing a reference to a DataModel, prefix the variable with "d"
+5. RenderContainer != Container
+  Containers are host components for holding widgets RenderContainers are layout elements